 Sometimes the fighting reached the streets of Santigo which lies in the foothills of the Sierra Maestra mountains.
 I remember the sound of assault rifles being fired in the streets during my childhood.
 Miguel supported the revolution as did many other intellectals and professionals.
 His close friend, a fellow teacher, Huber Matos became a high-ranking officer in the rebel army.

-The revolution continued unabated and eventually the Batista forces began slowly to retreat before the ongoing victories of Castro's forces.
+The revolution continued unabated and eventually the Batista forces began slowly to retreat before the mounting victories of Castro's forces.
 During all this time Miguel's support of the revolution grew.
 At one point he even accepted the dangerous responsibility of hiding weapons for the rebels inside the Instituto Barrio premises.

 Eventually on December 31st (New Years Eve) 1959 Fulgencio Batista resigned his title as president of Cuba and boarded a private plane in Havana along with his wife and some of his political cronies.
 As people all over Cuba celebrated New Years Day and the rebel forces approached Havana, the government of Batista ended and Fidel Castro took over within the next week.